 Hope for Justice Advocacy Advice Service offers tailored, confidential advice and signposting.
 An advocate may be able to intervene around a specific matter to see the outcome achieved.
 The advocacy team do not provide legal advice or representation but can support to understand legal rights and entitlements and support with a referral to a solicitor where necessary.
 To request advice please email or call 0300 008 8000.

 The Work Rights Centre have developed a free and confidential tool, accessible designed to simplify access to Universal Credit.
-If you need help checking whether you’re eligible to claim, what evidence you need, and how to get help overcoming common problems with your claim, you can find the tool on our website.
-Access this here.
+If you need help checking whether you’re eligible to claim, what evidence you need, and how to get help overcoming common problems with your claim.

-The Work Rights Centre have put together a guide for migrant care workers on how to stand up to exploitation.
+The Work Rights Centre have also put together a guide for migrant care workers on how to stand up to exploitation.
 The guide covers advice on what to do if you have problems with your sponsor, what happens if you lose your job, how to go about finding a new sponsor, recruitment fees, and further resources.
-Access it here.

 Guidance for parents